ishikar-04/SciPop/DOC/design.md

 An oncology researcher doing work on CART cell therapy, a popular and cutting edge immunotherapy.
 She wants to understand how the public is writing about new immunotherapy techniques.
 This oncology professor knows that this area of research is high impact and likely to get picked up by media within days to months of publishing.
 She doesn't have a pre-specified list of articles like User 1, but she wants to use UW libraries to search for the top 50 articles relevant to search terms about CART cell therapy and then use that .csv to explore how media is popularizing this scholarly research.

 #### Use-Case for User 2:
-User:  navigates to UW library search
+User: Navigates to UW library search
-User: searches for “CART Cell Therapy” peer-reviewed journal articles, filtered by year of choice (2021-2022) and searches top 50 results
+User: Searches for “CART Cell Therapy” peer-reviewed journal articles, filtered by year of choice (2021-2022) and searches top 50 results
-User: downloads the query to their computer as a .csv file
+User: Downloads the query to their computer as a .csv file
+User: Renames column headers to SciPop-compliant labels (Author_Name, Article_Title, or Article_DOI)
-User: uploads this .csv file to our software [DRAG AND DROP]
+User: Uploads this .csv file to our software [DRAG AND DROP]
 Tool: Reads in the .csv, scrapes Google News for each of the selected matching print articles (i.e. not video transcripts) which contain (i) hyperlinked DOI, (ii) author name, or (iii) article title
 Tool: Provides minimal quality checks/tests by calculating a count of how many of the most common 10 words from the scholarly article titles are present in the titles of the scraped Google News item links.
 The tool uses this to delete irrelevant scrape results.
 Tool: Saves list of search results in .csv file